ynput/ayon-documentation/website/docs/artist_hosts_hiero.md

 ![Create menu](assets/nuke_buildWorfileFromTemplate.png)

 #### Result
-- Replace `PLACEHOLDER` node in the template with the published instance corresponding to the informations provided in extra attributes of the Place Holder
+- Replace `PLACEHOLDER` node in the template with the published instance corresponding to the information provided in extra attributes of the Place Holder

 ![Create menu](assets/nuke_buildworkfile.png)